resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 The working directory is simply the folder within your file system that you are currently positioned in.

 Remember that Finder or File Explorer gives you a hierarchical tree view of your file system.

-(Demo)
+> (Demonstrate by opening the finder and clicking through on some of the folders)

 As the terminal can't give you the same view, it simply has the concept of being positioned in one of those folders.
 And that's the working directory that you see with the `pwd` command.